This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - attending significant cultural events of relevance to the staff member.

-- Maternity/Parental Leave: Parental leave enables both male and female staff to care for a child (biological or adopted) during the first year of life.
-Parental leave incorporates maternity, paternity and adoption leave.
+- Parental Leave.
+Parental leave enables staff to care for a child (biological or adopted) during the first year of life.
+Parental leave incorporates maternity, paternity, surrogacy and adoption leave as well as partner leave (please see Parental Guideline for further information).
 Maternity and adoption leave provide periods of paid leave.
 The University grants to mothers returning to work after maternity leave, two paid half hour breaks per day for the purpose of breastfeeding or expressing milk.
 This benefit is available until either breastfeeding ceases or the child is one year old, whichever is the sooner.

 - Purchased Leave Scheme for Professional Staff Members.
 The University has implemented a purchased leave scheme to provide flexibility for staff with family responsibilities and for staff who wish to extend their leave options for personal reasons.
 The scheme allows staff to have between two and eight weeks paid absence in addition to the normal four weeks annual leave, with a commensurate reduction in the total salary rate for the twelve month period.

-- Return to Work, Following parental leave, on a part-time basis for a defined period.
+- Return from Parental Leave.
+Following parental leave, on a part-time basis for a defined period.

 - Job sharing.
 Job share arrangements may be available to staff on a time defined basis.